OpenKneeboard/OpenKneeboard/docs/how-to/wacom.md

 Wacom tablets can either be used with Wacom's drivers, or [with OpenTabletDriver](https://go.openkneeboard.com/otd-ipc).

+**To use Wacom's drivers, you must use driver v6.4.5 or earlier**, as essential features have been removed in v6.4.6 of Wacom's driver.

 ## Using Wacom's drivers

 You need to enable the tablet by: